PECOS-packages/PECOS/README.md

 pip install .
 ```

-To install and continue to develop the version of PECOS located in the install folder, run:
+To install and continue to develop the version of PECOS located in the install folder, run the
+ following instead:
 ```
 pip install -e .
 ```